zidoro/pomatez/README.md

 **For Linux users:**

-> If you want to be always updated with latest release, recommended way to install it is using the Snap Store.
+> If you want to be always updated with the latest release, recommended way to install it is via Snap Store.

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/pomatez)

 Please consider starring this project to show your :blue_heart: and support.

-Thank you friends! :vulcan_salute:
+Thank you so much :bowing_man:

 ## :shield: Privacy

-This app has analytics that will track number of users only ([analytics.ts](https://github.com/roldanjr/pomatez/blob/master/app/main/src/helpers/analytics.ts)).
+This app has analytics that will track the number of users only and nothing more ([analytics.ts](https://github.com/roldanjr/pomatez/blob/master/app/main/src/helpers/analytics.ts)).

 ## :newspaper: License